14 Climate 14 Climate

 China, the largest carbon emitter globally, is rapidly shifting from fossil fuels to renewables, evidenced by a significant increase in low-carbon electricity generation, especially from wind and solar sources.
 The substantial investments in low-carbon technologies, such as solar, electric vehicles, and batteries, reflect the nation's stance on domestic and international climate policies.
 While China's substantial reliance on coal for energy may keep emissions elevated in the coming decade, the surging investments in clean energy production and its NDC commitments will see the country emerge as a critical player in the global transition towards cleaner energy sources.

 The United States, currently the world's second-largest greenhouse gas emitter, is experiencing a slower and delayed reduction in emissions.
-This is primarily attributed to the nation's heavy dependence on fossil fuels and the significant setbacks caused by the Trump administration, which withdrew from the Paris Agreement and dismantled key carbon reduction policies like the Clean Power Plan.
-According to a study by the Rhodium Group, President Trump's actions are estimated to contribute to an additional 1.8 billion tons of C02 in the atmosphere by 2035.
-While the Biden administration has made notable strides in recommitting to the Paris Agreement and investing in renewable energy infrastructure (most prominently with the introduction of the Inflation Reduction Act in 2022.
-In looking to the future, the US appears to rely on unproven technological advancements in the petroleum and gas industry (such as green hydrogen power and carbon sequestration projects).
+This is primarily attributed to the nation's heavy dependence on fossil fuels and the significant setbacks caused by the first Trump administration, which withdrew from the Paris Agreement and dismantled key carbon reduction policies like the Clean Power Plan.
+According to a study by the Rhodium Group, President Trump's actions during those years are estimated to contribute to an additional 1.8 billion tons of C02 in the atmosphere by 2035.
+While the Biden administration has made notable strides in recommitting to the Paris Agreement and investing in renewable energy infrastructure (most prominently with the introduction of the Inflation Reduction Act in 2022, some of this progress will be undone with the return of Trump to the White House in 2025.
+In looking to the future, to the extent that it is still committed to reductions in emissions, the US appears to rely on unproven technological advancements in the petroleum and gas industry (such as green hydrogen power and carbon sequestration projects).

 Compared with China, India, and the US, the EU27 group has the most comprehensive approach to combating climate change, including efforts to spur changes in consumer behaviour to cut emissions drastically.
 Other efforts include setting vehicle emission targets, defining requirements for building renovations, and adopting carbon pricing by expanding its market-driven emissions trading scheme at the heart of Europe’s decarbonisation plan.
 The result, the European Green Deal, embeds emission targets within the EU27 industrial policy.
 In the process, the EU has now legally enshrined its commitment to reduce emissions by at least 55% by 2030 compared to 1990 levels and achieve net-zero emissions by 2050.[4M Khan, L Hook, V Mallet and K Manson, New US climate strategy opens up old faultlines with Europe, Financial Times, 23 April 2021; note that the IFs forecasting system measures/forecasts carbon emissions, not CO2 equivalent emissions.]
 Among other measures, the EU has started phasing in a carbon border adjustment mechanism (EU CBAM) since May 2023.